Scott has practiced law since 2005, and heads the Civil Rights Section of the Edwards Law Group.

 Practicing with Edwards Law, Scott won one of the largest civil rights jury verdicts in the Texas Panhandle ($1,000,000), won a significant jury verdict on behalf of a bicyclist struck by an SUV, won a slip-and-fall jury trial against a municipal transit authority, won a preliminary injunction on behalf of elderly and disabled prisoners, successfully defended multiple important civil rights issues on appeal to the U.S. Fifth Circuit Court of Appeals, and settled dozens of prisoner wrongful death, police shooting, false arrest, and personal injury cases on terms favorable to his clients, recovering millions of dollars.

-Scott built TCRP’s prisoners’ rights program from the ground up, going from being the sole attorney to supervising a practice group with three lawyers, a legal assistant, and numerous law students and undergraduate interns.
+Before joining the firm, Scott practiced with the Texas Civil Rights Project, a non-profit, and built the agency’s prisoners’ rights program from the ground up, going from being the sole attorney to supervising a practice group with three lawyers, a legal assistant, and numerous law students and undergraduate interns.
 In very difficult cases, Scott recovered millions of dollars for inmates and their families, and forced county jails, juvenile prisons, and the state prison system to make important policy changes to protect prisoners’ rights.
 He also protected the rights of non-violent demonstrators, and citizen groups denied public information.

-Scott has also had op-ed pieces published in the Houston Chronicle (http://www.chron.com/opinion/outlook/article/Texas-can-curb-prison-sex-assaults-1587782.php ), and will be a regular contributor to the Texas Tribune.
+Scott has also had op-ed pieces published by Time Magazine, and the Houston Chronicle.
 He has presented at continuing legal education seminars for the Texas Criminal Defense Lawyer Association, and the State Bar of Texas Individual Rights Section.